Dynamical properties of dissipative XYZ Heisenberg lattices: Results and Discussion

 In the three panels of Fig. \ref{fig:trajectories}, we show the results for $M^x_\Psi(t)$ in a $3 \times 3$ lattice for $J_y=0.95 \gamma$, $J_y=1.25 \gamma$ and $J_y=1.8 \gamma$.
 When the steady state presents a paramagnetic phase ($J_y=0.95 \gamma$, Fig. \ref{fig:trajectories}-(a)), the curve for $M^x_\Psi(t)$ presents only small fluctuations around the zero value for the magnetization.
-The behavior of the quantum trajectory is strikingly different in the ferromagnetic phase ($J_y=1.25 \gamma$, Fig. \ref{fig:trajectories}-(b)).
+The behavior of the quantum trajectory is strikingly different in the ferromagnetic phase ($J_y=1.2 \gamma$, Fig. \ref{fig:trajectories}-(b)).
 In this case, we can clearly distinguish intervals of time where the curve for $M^x_\Psi(t)$ fluctuates around a positive value of the magnetization and others where it fluctuates around the opposite value.
 The duration of these time intervals is of the order $\Delta t \sim \lambda^{-1}$.
 Finally, for large values of the coupling parameter $J_y$ ($J_y=1.8 ,\gamma$, Fig. \ref{fig:trajectories}-(c)), $M^x_\Psi(t)$ presents yet another different behavior.
 It is reminiscent of what observed in the paramagnetic phase (see Fig. \ref{fig:trajectories}-(a)), since it fluctuates around the zero value of the magnetization, but the amplitude of the fluctuations is much larger than in the regime $J_x \simeq J_y$.
-This peculiar behavior can be ascribed to the strongly mixed and correlated nature of the steady state of the model in this regime.
+This peculiar behavior can be ascribed to the strongly mixed character of the steady state in this regime (see Refs. \cite{BiellaPRX16,RotaPRB17} for a calculation of the purity and the von-Neumann entropy).
+In this case, the stochastic processes described by the increments $dW_j$ in Eq. \eqref{Eq:StocSchHomodyne} would allow the quantum trajectory to explore a much larger number of quantum states with respect to the case at small anisotropy, where the trajectory fluctuates weakly around the single pure state dominating in the steady-state density matrix.
+As a consequence, the fluctuations of $M_\Psi^x(t)$ in the paramagnetic regime of large anisotropy are much stronger than in the regime at $J_x \simeq J_y$.

 To better understand the nature of those three regimes, we studied the probability distribution of $M^x_\Psi (t)$ over many trajectories, which we will call $p(M^x)$, defined as follows.
 We consider a time $t_s$ where the density matrix of the system has reached the steady state, and statistically collect all the values of $M^x_\Psi (t)$ for $t > t_s$ over many trajectories.
 The results for $p(M^x)$ are presented in the top panel of Fig. \ref{fig:distribution}, as a function of the coupling $J_y$.
 We notice that for small $J_y$ the distribution is monomodal around zero.
 As $J_y$ increases, one reaches a point $J_c \simeq 1.05 \gamma$ where $p(M^x)$ starts to present two distinct peaks, which are symmetric around the value $M^x = 0$.
 If we continue to increase $J_y$, the two peaks broaden and they move apart, until they reach their maximum distance for $J_y \simeq 1.2 \gamma$.
 Above this value of $J_y$, the peaks continues to broaden and they start to approach one to the other, until they merge again into a single peak for $J_y\gtrsim 1.6 \gamma$.
 The broadening, the separation and the merging of the peaks in the probability distribution is even more evident in the panels in Fig. \ref{fig:distribution}-(a,f), where we plot the curves for $p(M_x)$ for some values of the coupling parameter $J_y$.